Curbstead

 Does it cost anything to get a quote?

 No. Requesting a quote is free, with no account and no obligation.
-Curbstead is a marketplace — installers pay for the introduction, homeowners don't.
+Curbstead is a marketplace and does not install lights — installers pay for the introduction, homeowners don't, and any installer who contacts you quotes and contracts with you directly.

 Are takedown and storage included in the price?